 That means James’s loan could be owned by anyone.
 More than likely it is owned by Fannie Mae or Freddie Mac.
 If not, then it was probably sold to a Wall Street Firm.

 The owner of the loan hired CitiFinancial to act as their front man.
 That means Citi collected the payments, handled escrows and accounting, and manages debt collections and foreclosures.

 More than likely Nationstar did not buy the loan.
 Instead whoever owns the loan hired them to act as the front man instead of Citi.

-When we talk, I will explain how the process works in detail.
-If you prefer, then you can call me at 253-310-1177.
+When we talk, I will explain how the process works in detail and answer any questions you may have.
+Or, if you prefer, you can call me at 951-506-5744

 Discover how other sellers successfully completed a short sale and request a free consultation by clicking here.

-Nathan is a Real Estate Broker at Keller Williams-Tacoma.
+Tom is a Real Estate Agent at Keller Williams.
+Temecula Short Sales Realtor:

 Tom Olsewski specializes in loan modification assistance and short sales in Temecula California.
 Temecula Loan Modification Help, Temecula Short Sales.
 Temecula Short Sale Realtor.
 Temecula CA Short Sales.
 Temecula Realtor.

 Tom Olsewski, Keller Williams, and the Stop Foreclosure Institute are not affiliated in any way, shape, or form with the government.
 Our services have not been reviewed or endorse by the government or your lender.
 Most lenders willingly work with agents on short sales.
 Why?